 The Adjudicator will consider the investigation record, including the Investigation Report and attachments, and the evidence accepted at the hearing in drafting their Hearing Decision.
 The Adjudicator will use a preponderance of the evidence standard to determine whether a Policy violation occurred.
 The Adjudicator will make their own findings and credibility determinations based on a preponderance of the evidence.

-In reaching their determination, the Adjudicator may not rely on any statement of a party who does not submit to questioning from the Adjudicator and/or the other party's Advisor; nor may the Adjudicator rely on the statement of a witness who does not submit to questioning from the Adjudicator and/or either party's Advisor.
 The Adjudicator will not draw an inference regarding a person's decision not to participate in the hearing, nor will they draw an inference regarding a person's decision not to answer questions posed during the hearing.
 However, the Adjudicator may consider a person's selective participation during the hearing in assessing credibility.
 Selective participation, for purposes of this Policy, means a party chooses to answer some questions and declines to answer others.